vatpac-technology/sops/docs/aerodromes/Amberley.md

 Aircraft will make a visual departure in the circuit direction and fly overhead YAMB to begin tracking for their initial waypoint.

 !!! example
-    CRNG21 plans to enter R637 via the gate Mossi for Military Training.
+    CRNG21 plans to enter R637 via the gate MOSSI for Military Training.
     **AM ADC**: "CRNG21, Cleared to YAMB via MOSSI, Flight Planned Route.
 Runway 15, Northern 1 Departure.
 Climb to `F190`.
 Squawk 3601, Departure Frequency 126.20"

 !!! example